dataiap/dataiap/day2/README.md

     sys.path.append('resources/util/')
     from map_util import *

 * `draw_county(subplot, fips, color='blue')`: draws the county with the specified `fips` [county code](http://en.wikipedia.org/wiki/FIPS_county_code).
 Most datasets that contain per-county data will include the fips code.
-If you don't include a `color`, we will pick a nice shade of blue for you.
+If you don't include a `color`, we will randomly pick a nice shade of blue for you.
 * `draw_state(subplot, state_name, color='blue')`: draws the state with the full state name as specified by the [official USPS state names](https://www.usps.com/send/official-abbreviations.htm).
 If you don't include `color`, we will pick a shade of blue for you.
 * `get_statename(abbr)`: retrieve the full state name from its abbreviation.
 The method is case insensitive, so `get_statename('CA')` is the same as `get_statename('ca')`.